 Many coliforms are completely harmless.
 They are still indicators of fecal contamination, however, they will not make you sick.
 E.coli in well water can not only make you sick, but is potentially deadly.
 E.coli is found in the intestines of warm-blooded animals like dogs, cows, horses, and humans.
 When a water test includes a high “Total Coliform” count, it may not include the potentially illness-causing e-coli.
 If coliforms are present, though, they are a good indication that your water has been contaminated by some form of fecal matte, and should be addressed right away.

 E.coli in your well water is especially dangerous for the very young, the elderly, and those who are immune-compromised.
-If your water test indicates a high Total Coliform count, you are best to err on the side of caution and install some form of disinfection as soon as possible.
+If your water test indicates a high Total Coliform count, you are best to err on the side of caution and install some form of treatment as soon as possible.

 How did coliforms get into my well water?